zt-iot/rabbit/proverif_local_facts.md

 owning process's local facts.

-For each local fact declaration `F` with argument types `t1, ..., tn`, emit a fresh constructor `local_F(t1, ..., tn): bitstring`.
+For each local fact declaration `F` with argument types `t1, ..., tn`, emit a fresh data constructor `F__local_fact(t1, ..., tn): bitstring`.
 Its name must be distinct from constructors for other declarations, channel messages and events.
 Use the existing value-type translation for arguments.
-A nullary fact uses a nullary constructor, written `local_TEST()` below.
+A nullary fact uses a nullary constructor, written `TEST__local_fact()` below.
 These constructors have no equations or reductions.
 The channel, rather than constructor secrecy, enforces ownership.

-Put channel allocation inside the process definition, so each invocation allocates a new channel, including two invocations with identical arguments or process types.
+Allocate the channel only in process definitions that use local facts, including through inlined calls.
+Put its restriction at process entry, so each invocation allocates a new channel, including two invocations with identical arguments or process types.
 For replicated instances the scope is schematically: